illinois-cs498vr/illinois-cs498vr.github.io/index.md

 ## [Piazza](/not-ready) ##
 We will use Piazza for answering questions and administering the course.

 Click the header to join/view the forum.
 You do not need a passcode.
-If you want to use a non-`illinois.edu` email address on Piazza, then send an email from your `illinois.edu` mail account to [TODO-NOT-A-PERSON](/not-ready) with the email address you want to use, and we will add you manually.
+If you want to use a non-`illinois.edu` email address on Piazza, then send an email from your `illinois.edu` mail account to [the course instructor](/not-ready) with the email address you want to use, and we will add you manually.

 ## Course Staff ##
 See the [schedule for office hours](/officehours).